When your questions are:

 Both the Hobart 140 and the Lincoln 140 will weld mild steel sizes from 24 gauge up 1/4 inch.
 So no difference there.

-But both welders are challenged when you reach 1/4 inch steel and above.
-You will need multiple weld passes and beveling of the edges of your steel joint to weld 1/4 inch and 5/16ths sized steel.
+You challenge both welders when you weld 1/4 inch steel and above.
+You’ll need multiple weld passes and beveling of the edges of your steel joint to weld 1/4 inch and 5/16ths sized steel.

 Are you a skilled welder?